siberoloji/siberoloji.github.io/content/en/blog/engineering/operatingsystems/Linux/2024-09-17-garuda-linux-distribution-a-beginners-guide.md

 date: '2024-09-17T12:19:26+03:00'
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-description:  'This blog post will guide you through Garuda Linux, why it''s a great choice for beginners, and how to get started with it.'
+description:  'This article will guide you through Garuda Linux, why it''s a great choice for beginners, and how to get started with it.'

 url:  /garuda-linux-distribution-a-beginners-guide/